MicrosoftDocs/bi-shared-docs/docs/analysis-services/tom/table-partitions.md

 1. Knowledge of the requirements of the DAX functions you can use to specify a `DataCoverageDefinition`.
 This is a new property for *DirectQuery* partitions to describe what data the *DirectQuery* partition of a hybrid table contains so that the Power BI engine can exclude this partition from query processing where appropriate.
 Excluding the *DirectQuery* partition can help to avoid unnecessary data source queries and improve the performance of DAX query processing.

 1. Understanding the difference between regular and limited table relationships.
 For example, the RELATED function is useful if you want to define the data coverage of a facts table partition based on the values from a related date dimension table.
-Keep in mind that the facts table partition is a *DirectQuery* partition with a chance of a limited relationship to the date table over which the RELATED function cannot fetch values.
-In this scenario, RELATED will only work if the date dimension table is a dual table.
-The date table would have to be in *DirectQuery* or *Dual* mode.
+Keep in mind that the facts table partition is a *DirectQuery* partition with a chance of a limited relationship to the date table over which the RELATED function can't fetch values.
+In this scenario, RELATED only works if the date dimension table is a dual table.
+The date table has to be in *DirectQuery* or *Dual* mode.
 It can't be pure import.

 Be aware that an incorrectly defined `DataCoverageDefinition` could lead to wrong results because Power BI might incorrectly exclude the *DirectQuery* partition from query processing.
 So, make sure you compare the results with and without the `DataCoverageDefinition` to ensure they add up.